thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Communication

 Communication is vital.
-Think about an open source project where the latest commit is from years ago, or an issue where the last question remains unanswered for weeks.
+Think about an open source project where the last question in the issue tracker remains unanswered for weeks, and you can’t find any activity in the public profiles of the maintainers.
 You find yourself on a dead-end street.
 Nothing happens here, and there is no indication that anything will happen soon.
 You would leave in search of greener pastures.
 As maintainers we’ll want to avoid conveying that feeling.

 Communication, even if to only say “I don’t have the time right now, I’m sorry, hopefully next week”, keeps things moving.
 It shows you care about feedback,